 Your gastric sleeve diet long term is the real test of will-power and commitment to remain obesity-free for the rest of your life.
 All it requires is some discipline and a strong desire to stay healthy and live long.
-Here are some guidelines that will help you achieve success with your gastric sleeve diet long term.
+Here are some guidelines that will help you achieve success with your gastric sleeve surgery diet long term.

 - Breakfast is Best: Do not make the mistake of skipping breakfast in the hope of reducing calories.
 Breakfast energizes you for the day and jump starts your metabolism.

-- Eat Variety of Meals: The best strategy for your gastric sleeve diet long term is to eat frequently, introduce variety of foods, and keep innovating.
+- Eat Variety of Meals: The best strategy for your bariatric sleeve diet long term is to eat frequently, introduce variety of foods, and keep innovating.
 Add small meals and snacks to your diet plan.

 - Do not Overeat: Do not be distracted with other activities when you are eating.
 Focus on eating slowly, measure your food before it is served, and stop eating when you feel full.